sveetch/Optimus/docs/install.rst

         ...
     )

-This is only for a new project manually created, i18n sample allready have this stuff.
+This is only for a new project manually created, ``i18n`` project template allready install this for you.

 Use Foundation
 ==============

-Before to start, you have to choose if you want to use Foundation 3.x serie or the last Foundation version (4.x).
-Some people prefer Foundation3 because Foundation4 has deeply changed for the *Mobile first*.
+Before to start, you have to choose if you want to use Foundation 3.x serie or the last Foundation version.

 No matter what you choose, this will require a recent `Compass`_ install and so a recent Ruby install too, if you have problem with this you can see to `rvm`_ to install a more recent Ruby version without to touch at your system packages.